Peter Hawker: Development of firearms

 Peter Hawker (Mounted on Grey) talking to Joe Manton 1 September 1827.

 Hawker's inventiveness extended to the development of "detonating" firearms – the percussion lock) and punt gunning.
 He also claims in his diary to have invented a "smokeless chimney".
 Hawker was a firm friend of the noted gunsmith Joe Manton, using Manton's guns, taking an interest in their design, and participating in the manufacture of some of his own commissions.

 Hawker designed a breech-loading swivel gun mounted on a four-wheeled carriage, a model of which was reportedly on display at the Rotunda, Woolwich.

-In later life Hawker designed a "military musket" and commissioned the manufacture of several prototypes at his own expense.
+In later life, Hawker designed a "military musket" and commissioned the manufacture of several prototypes at his own expense.
 Hawker's musket was favourably received by the Board of Ordnance, but it was not adopted, being set aside in preference to the Enfield Rifle-Musket, although elements of Hawker's design were incorporated into the final version of the Enfield.

 Family life

-Hawker was married first in 1811 to Julia, only daughter of Major Hooker Barttelot, making the family home in Longparish with a cottage in Keyhaven.
-After Julia's death in 1844, Hawker married Helen Susan Symonds (née Chatterton), herself a widow.
+Hawker was married first in 1811 to Julia, the only daughter of Major Hooker Barttelot, and the family made their home in Longparish, Hampshire, with a cottage in Keyhaven.
+After Julia died in 1844, Hawker married Helen Susan Symonds (née Chatterton), who was also a widow.
 Colonel Hawker had two sons and two daughters by his first wife.
 Hawker's granddaughter, Mary Elizabeth Hawker, was a noted late Victorian author under the pseudonym "Lanoe Falconer".
-Hawker's cottage in Keyhaven, Hampshire, still stands as "Hawker's Cottage", immediately north of the Gun Inn public house, which reportedly was named originally to mark Hawker's punt-gunning exploits.
+Hawker's cottage in Keyhaven still stands as "Hawker's Cottage", immediately north of the Gun Inn public house, which reportedly was named originally to mark Hawker's punt-gunning exploits.

 Hawker was Lanoe Hawker's great-grandfather through Lanoe's mother.